betrybe/mongodb-query-evaluator-action/README.md

 ---

-Suppose you have set the `assets` directory for the `repository-import-folder` input.
+Suppose you have set the `assets` directory for the `db_restore_dir` input.
 Here follows an example showing the `assets` directory containing the necessary files to be restored, listing the possible cases covered by the evaluator.

 ```
 assets/